Notice of Health Information Privacy Practices

 We are required by the Federal health information privacy regulations to:

 We will use and disclose your protected health information to provide, coordinate and manage your health care and related services.
-This may include consulting with other health care providers.
+This may include consulting with other health care providers for both planned and unplanned transitions of care within and outside the States of Maine and New Hampshire.
 For example:

 We may use and disclose your health information to obtain payment for our services or to assist other providers in obtaining payment for their services.
 For example, we may need to give your health plan information about the health care services that you received, so your health plan will pay us or reimburse you for that care.
 We may disclose your health information to your health plan if you need prior authorization for a treatment in order for it to be covered by the plan, or to find out if the treatment will be covered by the plan.